alvinlai808/Synth-Trainer/docs/Deliverables/5.0 Requirements Specification/README.md

   **5.4.5** The GUI shall respond to mouse scrolls within 1 second.

-  **5.4.6** The GUI shall error-check user text inputs within 3 seconds.
+  **5.4.6** The GUI shall error-check user text inputs within 3 seconds.<br>
 The GUI will provide input feedback if an error occurs.

   **5.4.7** The database shall store users login credentials within 5 seconds.